Lin Yutang: Family

 His wife, Lin Tsuifeng (née Liao), was also an author, who, along with her daughter Lin Hsiang Ju, wrote three cook books which popularized Chinese cuisine in the English speaking world; Yutang wrote the introductions.

 His first daughter Adet Lin (1923–1971) was a Chinese-American author who used the pseudonym Tan Yun.
 Adet Lin later committed suicide by hanging herself.
 Lin Yutang is the father-in-law of Matthew Broderick’s uncle.

 His second daughter Lin Tai-yi (1926–2003) was also known as Anor Lin in her earliest writing and had the Chinese name Yu-ju.
 She was an author and the editor-in-chief of Chinese edition of the Reader's Digest from 1965 until her retirement in 1988.
 She also wrote a biography of her father in Chinese.

-His third daughter Lin Hsiang-ju (林相如; born 1930), was referred to as Meimei in childhood.
+His third daughter Lin Hsiang-ju (born 1930), was referred to as Meimei in childhood.
 She graduated with a Doctor of Science (DSc) in Biochemistry from Harvard University and later co-authored Chinese cookbooks with her Mother including Chinese Gastronomy for which her father wrote the foreword.
 Working as a biochemist, she became the Department Head of Pathology at the University of Hong Kong(HKU) and later as a medical researcher at the Baylor College of Medicine in Houston, Texas.